malo65/malo65/README.md

 :blush: I’m learning Java development in Yandex.
 :blush: I'm going to take part in 30 Days of Code Challenge on [hackerrank](https://www.hackerrank.com/domains/tutorials/30-days-of-code).
 :raising_hand: I'm looking for an open source project to participate in.
-:thumbsup: I’ve solved 1 leetcode challenge.
+:thumbsup: I’ve solved 1 leetcode problem.

 <!--